authelia/authelia/docs/content/en/integration/openid-connect/tailscale/index.md

 }
 ```
 4. For any other users that you want to add to Tailscale, you will need to to provide similar WebFinger replies (e.g. for `user2@example.com` or `user3@example.com`)
-5. Once you have the WebFinger reply set up and your [Authelia OpenID Connect Discovery endpoint](https://www.authelia.com/integration/openid-connect/introduction/#well-known-discovery-endpoints) is working (`https://auth.example.com/.well-known/openid-configuration`) is working, you can sign up for a **new Tailnet** (currently migration isn't supported) via the link: [Sign up with OIDC](https://login.tailscale.com/start/oidc) where you will see the following screen:
+5. Once you have the WebFinger reply set up and your [Authelia OpenID Connect Discovery endpoint](https://www.authelia.com/integration/openid-connect/introduction/#well-known-discovery-endpoints) is working (e.g. `https://auth.example.com/.well-known/openid-configuration`), you can sign up for a **new Tailnet** (currently migration isn't supported) via the link: [Sign up with OIDC](https://login.tailscale.com/start/oidc) where you will see the following screen:
 {{< figure src="tailscale_signup_1.png" alt="Tailscale Signup Screen 1" width="300" >}}
 6. After clicking on **Get OIDC Issuer**, Tailscale will fetch the WebFinger reply via `https://example.com/.well-known/webfinger/?resource=acct:user@example.com` and follow the set `href` to `https://auth.example.com/.well-known/openid-configuration`.
-**Note:** make sure that the `href` URL matches the `issuer` URL returned from Authelia OIDC dicsovery
+**Note:** make sure that the `href` URL matches the `issuer` URL returned from the Authelia OIDC dicsovery endpoint
 7. On the next screen you will need to add your client ID & secret configured in Authelia to finish the OIDC provider registration in [Tailscale].